-A low-carb, high-fat diet (LCHF) involves using ketones from fat for energy instead of glucose, which comes directly from carbohydrates.
+A LCHF diet involves using ketones from fat for energy instead of glucose, which comes directly from carbohydrates.
 When a person significantly reduces or limits the number of carbs they consume in a day, it forces the body to use fat stores as fuel, which may lead to weight loss.

 However, science does not always agree on the safety of LCHF diets.
 Although some research supports its use to help a variety of health conditions, other studies report that LCHF diets can be dangerous.

 Read on to learn more about LCHF diets, how to begin, and are they safe?

 Eating a diet that is high in protein and fat tends to make a person feel full faster than they would if they consumed only carbohydrates, particularly simple carbohydrates, such as sugar.

 An LCHF diet may have a positive effect on the following conditions: